Tunnel-Labs/typegeese/readme.md

 By returning the `Object` constructor in the extends clause, we avoid using inheritance for migrations.
 This reduces the chance of conflicts with typegoose's intended uses of inheritance (e.g. for discriminator types).

-Instead, typegeese dynamically constructs schemas at runtime when the functions `getModelForSchema` or `loadHyperschemas` are called.
+Instead, typegeese dynamically constructs schemas at runtime when the functions `getModelForSchema` or `loadModelSchemas` are called.